-- My son is getting more experienced to deal with socially difficult situations.
+- My son is getting more experienced in dealing with socially difficult situations.

 - I am unbelievably lucky to have met my girlfriend.

-- I have great friends, great job, great life in general.
+- I have great friends, a great job, a great life in general.

 The science behind the attitude of gratitude: